awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    Save your image files in the directory that contains the `inference.py` file \(or in a subdirectory of this directory\)\.
 This is in the Lambda function deployment package that you upload in [Step 3: Create an Inference Lambda Function](#ml-console-dlc-create-lambda)\.
 **Note**
  You can instead choose to instrument a camera on the Jetson board to capture the source images\.
-However, we strongly recommend you attempt the example with static images first\.
+However, we strongly recommend you start with static images first\.

 1. Edit the configuration of the Lambda function\.
 Follow the procedure in [Step 4: Add the Lambda Function to the Greengrass Group](#ml-console-dlc-config-lambda)\.

    1. Increase the **Memory limit** value\.
 To use the provided model in GPU mode, use 2048 MB\.

    1. Increase the **Timeout** value to 5 minutes\.
-This will ensure that the request does not time out too early\.
-The first time inference is run after completing setup on the Jetson will take a few moments\.
+This ensures that the request does not time out too early\.
+It takes a few minutes after setup to run inference\.

    1. For **Lambda lifecycle**, choose **Make this function long\-lived and keep it running indefinitely**\.

    1. For **Read access to /sys directory**, choose **Enable**\.

-1. Add the following local device resources\.
+1. Add the required local device resources\.

+   1. On the group configuration page, choose **Resources**\.
+![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)

-   1. On the Navigation pane, choose **Resources** and **Add a local resource**\.
+   1. On the **Local** tab, choose **Add a local resource**\.
-![\[The Add a local resource page.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/ml-dlc-inference/gg-ml2-add-local-resource.png)

-   1. For each resource:
+   1. Define each resource:
+      + For **Resource name** and **Device path**, use the values in the following table\.
+Create one device resource for each row in the table\.
       + For **Resource type**, choose **Device**\.
       + For **Group owner file access permission**, choose **Automatically add OS group permissions of the Linux group that owns the resource**\.
       + For **Lambda function affiliations**, grant **Read and write access** to your Lambda function\.